techie084/Techie08/src/lib/posts/svelte-is-better.md

 Their tutorial series consists of 4 parts with each having different lessons all separated by categories.

 ![List of Svelte's subcategories of tutorials](https://s6.imgcdn.dev/VXfuo.png) Sure, React also has a tutorial on their website.
-In no way is that tutorial better than Svelte's.
-React has structured their tutorial through documentation rather than an interactive layout like Svelte's.
+In no way is that tutorial better than Svelte.
+React has structured their tutorial through documentation rather than an interactive layout like Svelte.

-![React's website for teaching](https://s6.imgcdn.dev/VXt1O.png) This may just be personal preference, but when I was learning React, I would have loved something like Svelte's tutorials where every concept could be treated like a Leetcode problem that I needed to solve.
+![React's website for teaching](https://s6.imgcdn.dev/VXt1O.png) This may just be personal preference, but when I was learning React, I would have loved something like Svelte tutorials where every concept could be treated like a Leet-code problem that I needed to solve.
 It's just how my brain works.
 I believe that this the style of learning is the most productive when it comes to teaching something new in programming.

 ## Simplicity